skip to main content

 Periodontal Treatment

-Restoring the Health of Your Mouth
+Restoring the health of your mouth

-What to Expect at an Appointment
+What to Expect at Your Appointment as a New Patient

 • A consultation is provided, and X-rays are done, if needed